Close

 • Recent passport photographs meeting biometric standards

-Retrieve your passport with visa decision according to specified collection procedures.
-In case of rejection, review the decision letter and consider appeal options within designated timeframes.
+You will be notified when your passport is ready for collection from the visa center where you applied.
+Retrieve your passport according to the specified collection procedures.
+In case of refusal, review the decision letter carefully and consider appeal options within designated timeframes if applicable.